leanprover-community/blog/posts/backstage-with-pechersky.md

 being wasted on anxious thoughts about safety and food and health and renavigate them to something interesting -- mathlib and Lean!

-**JMC: Which parts of mathlib have you worked on?
+JMC: **Which parts of mathlib have you worked on?
 How would you describe your role in the community?**

-I see myself as the perpetual "new member", because I do not have a deep formal mathematics education.
+YP: I see myself as the perpetual "new member", because I do not have a deep formal mathematics education.
 I am happy to help answer questions to other new members, thinking about the assumptions that people come into Zulip with from their CS backgrounds, for example.